Athens Metro

 Lines

-Extension of Athens Metro
+Extension of the Athens Metro

-While excavating the underground tunnels and stations to create Athens metro network, numerous ruins and historical objects were uncovered.
+While excavating the underground tunnels and stations to create the Athens metro network, numerous ruins and historical objects were uncovered.
 To preserve these groundbreaking findings, Athens dedicated small museums in various stations to showcase these archeological treasures.

-The most notable “metro station museums” are: Acropolis, Dafni, Evangelismos, Monastiraki, Panepistimio and Syntagma.
+The most notable “metro station museums” are: Acropolis, Dafni, Evangelismos, Monastiraki, Panepistimio, and Syntagma.

 Frequency varies according to day and time.
 It ranges from 3-5 minutes during rush hour to 5 or 10 minutes during off-peak hours.

-For information on the various tickets, travel cards and fares, check out our article: Athens transport tickets.
+For information on the various tickets, travel cards, and fares, check out our article: Athens transport tickets.